adil-faiyaz98/devops-scenarios/Scenario4/README.md

 # AI-driven Observability Pipeline for E-commerce

+## Requirement

+Build an AI/ML-powered observability system using OpenTelemetry, Prometheus, Grafana, and integrate with anomaly detection models deployed via SageMaker.

+## Challenges

+- OpenTelemetry sidecars with custom spans for 500+ microservices
+- Real-time streaming of metrics to Kafka + long-term retention in Thanos
+- Integration of SageMaker endpoints for predictive alerting (dynamic thresholds)
+- Custom Grafana dashboards for SRE/Dev teams with RBAC
+- Correlation of logs/metrics/traces across services using distributed tracing (Jaeger)

+## Overview

 This solution implements an advanced observability system powered by AI/ML for a large-scale e-commerce platform with 500+ microservices.

 ## Architecture Overview